-This year the Orpheus Club celebrates 145 years of Orpheus concerts.
+In 2022, the Orpheus Club will celebrate 150 years of Orpheus concerts.
 It all began with the first presentation given by the twenty-two original members at The Musical Fund Hall on December 7, 1872.
 The founders, including the celebrated conductor Michael Hurley Cross, broke away from the old Abt Society in the summer of 1872 with the intention of establishing an enduring organization.
 Article 11 of the charter reads:

 “Its object shall be in the attainment of the greatest possible excellence in the performance of part songs for male voice.”